StarRocks/starrocks/docs/en/loading/StreamLoad.md

 :::note

+- If you use an account for which no password is set, you need to input only `<username>:`.
-You can use [SHOW FRONTENDS](../sql-reference/sql-statements/Administration/SHOW_FRONTENDS.md) to view the IP address and HTTP port of the FE node.
+- You can use [SHOW FRONTENDS](../sql-reference/sql-statements/Administration/SHOW_FRONTENDS.md) to view the IP address and HTTP port of the FE node.

 :::